raulgarciaph/jgrapht/README.md

 ## Dependencies

 - JGraphT requires JDK 11 or later to build starting with version 1.5.0.
-- [JHeaps](http://www.jheaps.org/) is a library with priority queues.
+- [JHeaps](https://www.jheaps.org/) is a library with priority queues.
 JHeaps is licensed under the terms of the Apache License, Version 2.0.
-- [JUnit](http://www.junit.org) is a unit testing framework.
+- [JUnit](https://www.junit.org) is a unit testing framework.
 You need JUnit only if you want to run the unit tests.
-JUnit is licensed under the terms of the IBM Common Public License.
+JUnit is licensed under the terms of the Eclipse Public License - v 2.0.
 The JUnit tests included with JGraphT have been created using JUnit 5.
-- [XMLUnit](http://xmlunit.sourceforge.net) extends JUnit with XML capabilities.
+- [XMLUnit](https://www.xmlunit.org/) extends JUnit with XML capabilities.
 You need XMLUnit only if you want to run the unit tests.
 XMLUnit is licensed under the terms of the BSD License.
 - [JGraphX](https://github.com/jgraph/jgraphx) is a graph visualizations and editing component (the successor to the older JGraph library).
 You need JGraphX only if you want to use the JGraphXAdapter to visualize the JGraphT graph interactively via JGraphX.
 JGraphX is licensed under the terms of the BSD license.
-- [ANTLR](http://www.antlr.org) is a parser generator.
+- [ANTLR](https://www.antlr.org) is a parser generator.
 It is used for reading text files containing graph representations, and is only required by the jgrapht-io module.
-ANTLR v4 is licensed under the terms of the [BSD license](http://www.antlr.org/license.html).
+ANTLR v4 is licensed under the terms of the [BSD license](https://www.antlr.org/license.html).
 - [Guava](https://github.com/google/guava) is Google's core libraries for Java.
 You need Guava only if you are already using Guava's graph data-structures and wish to use our adapter classes in order to execute JGraphT's algorithms.
-Only required by the jgrapht-guava module.
+Only required by the [jgrapht-guava](jgrapht-guava) module.
-- [Apache Commons Proper](http://commons.apache.org/components.html) is an Apache project containing reusable Java components.
-The packages [commons-text](https://commons.apache.org/proper/commons-text/) and [commons-lang3.](http://commons.apache.org/proper/commons-lang/) which provide additional utilities for String manipulation are only required by the jgrapht-io module.
+- [Apache Commons Proper](https://commons.apache.org/components.html) is an Apache project containing reusable Java components.
+The packages [commons-text](https://commons.apache.org/proper/commons-text/) and [commons-lang3.](https://commons.apache.org/proper/commons-lang/) which provide additional utilities for String manipulation are only required by the jgrapht-io module.
 The package [commons-math](https://commons.apache.org/proper/commons-text/) is only required by the jgrapht-unimi-dsi module.
 - [fastutil](http://fastutil.di.unimi.it/) provides a collection of type-specific maps, sets, lists and queues with a small memory footprint and fast access and insertion.
 Fastutil is only required by the jgrapht-opt module.
-- [webgraph](http://webgraph.di.unimi.it/) provides a framework for graph compression enabling management of very large graphs.
+- [webgraph](https://webgraph.di.unimi.it/) provides a framework for graph compression enabling management of very large graphs.
 Webgraph is only required by the jgrapht-unimi-dsi module.
-- [sux4j](http://sux.di.unimi.it/) provides implementations of basic succinct data structures.
+- [sux4j](https://sux.di.unimi.it/) provides implementations of basic succinct data structures.
 Sux4j is only required by the jgrapht-unimi-dsi module.
-- [jsap](http://www.martiansoftware.com/jsap/) provides a simple argument parser.
+- [jsap](https://www.martiansoftware.com/jsap/) provides a simple argument parser.
 Jsap is only required by the jgrapht-unimi-dsi module.
-- [apfloat](http://www.apfloat.org/apfloat_java/) provides support for high performance arbitrary precision arithmetic.
+- [apfloat](https://www.apfloat.org/apfloat_java/) provides support for high performance arbitrary precision arithmetic.
 Apfloat is licensed under the terms of the MIT license.

 ## Online Resources

-The JGraphT website is at <http://www.jgrapht.org>.
+The JGraphT website is at <https://www.jgrapht.org>.
 You can use this site to:

 - **Obtain the latest version**: latest version and all previous versions of JGraphT are available online.
 - **Report bugs**: if you have any comments, suggestions or bugs you want to report.
 - **Get support**: if you have questions or need help with JGraphT.

 There is also a [wiki](https://github.com/jgrapht/jgrapht/wiki) set up for everyone in the JGraphT community to share information about the project.
-For support, refer to our [support page](https://github.com/jgrapht/jgrapht/wiki/Getting-Support)
+For support, refer to our [support page](https://github.com/jgrapht/jgrapht/wiki/Users:-Getting-Support)

 Source code is hosted on [github](https://github.com/jgrapht/jgrapht).
 You can send contributions as pull requests there.

 ## Your Improvements

-If you add improvements to JGraphT please send them to us as [pull requests on github](https://github.com/jgrapht/jgrapht/wiki/How-to-make-your-first-%28code%29-contribution).
+If you add improvements to JGraphT please send them to us as [pull requests on github](https://github.com/jgrapht/jgrapht/wiki/Dev-guide:-How-to-make-your-first-(code)-contribution).
 We will add them to the next release so that everyone can enjoy them.
 You might also benefit from it: others may fix bugs in your source files or may continue to enhance them.

 ## Thanks